Best Keyboard Cases for the 2020 12.9-inch iPad Pro iMore 2021

 - Best Value: CHESONA Keyboard Case for iPad Pro

 - Best Colorful Bargain: Luibor Keyboard Case for iPad Pro

 Best Overall: Apple Magic Keyboard for iPad Pro

 Apple sprinkles a bit of magic into everything they do, which is why we love them.
-The Magic Keyboard is pricey, but it's the ultimate keyboard case for the iPad Pro.
-The scissor mechanism keyboard provides an outstanding typing experience, with full-size backlit keys and just the right amount of travel (one millimeter.)
-The floating cantilever design is, well, magical for lack of a better word.
-Attach your iPad to it magnetically; it looks amazing, and it's adjustable to your perfect angle.
-Fold up the keyboard case for front and back iPad protection on the go.
+Although the Magic Keyboard is pricey, it's still the best 12.9-inch iPad Pro keyboard case for various reasons.
+The scissor mechanism keyboard provides an outstanding typing experience, with full-size backlit keys and just the right amount of travel (one millimeter).
+The floating cantilever design is, well, magical.
+Attach your iPad to it magnetically for an amazing look.
+It's also adjustable to your perfect angle.
+Plus, fold up the keyboard case for front and back iPad protection on the go.
 Charge your iPad Pro through the keyboard itself via its USB-C port, which frees up the iPad's port for peripherals.

 The trackpad allows you to take full advantage of the iPad Pro's capabilities.
 It's designed for multi-touch gestures and cursor control, giving you the most computer-like experience on an iPad yet.

 - Backlit keyboard with scissor mechanism and one-millimeter travel